PEER: Unified Process-Outcome Reinforcement Learning for Structured Empathetic Reasoning: Experiments

 \subsubsection{Performance Comparison.}

-As shown in Table~\ref{tab:reward}, our reward model outperforms or matches general-purpose models across all evaluation components.
-This highlights the difficulty general LLMs face in accurately judging high-level social cognition tasks, such as those involving psychological reasoning.
-Fine-tuning with our CER dataset substantially improves performance, particularly in nuanced decision-making involving empathy and strategy alignment.
+As shown in Table~\ref{tab:reward}, our reward model outperforms general-purpose models across all evaluation components.
+This result underscores the challenge faced by general MLLMs in reliably evaluating high-level social-cognitive tasks, particularly those involving psychological reasoning, and support strategy selection.
+In contrast, fine-tuning on our SER dataset substantially improves performance, especially in subtle judgment scenarios that require psychologically grounded reasoning.

-Among reward model variants, UnifiReward outperforms PRM and ORM across all evaluation steps except the first.
-This suggests that multi-turn dialogue training allows UnifiReward to leverage prior reasoning steps to improve judgment accuracy in subsequent ones.
-Our augmentation strategy (UnifiReward-P) yields significantly better results than simple data repetition (UnifiReward-D), indicating that diversity, not just volume, is key to effective reward model fine-tuning.
-In contrast, UnifiReward-R, trained with rewritten dialogues lacking explicit personality constraints, shows a marked performance decline.
-This suggests that LLMs tend to rewrite text in line with their inherent stylistic biases, which can distort emotional strategy distributions and reduce alignment with psychological frameworks.
+Among the reward-model variants, UnifiReward achieves better performance than both PRM and ORM across all evaluation steps.
+This advantage likely stems from its unified multi-turn design, which allows the model to leverage information from preceding reasoning stages to improve judgment quality in subsequent steps.
+After eliminating the facial images, the recall rate of each step decreased significantly, which indicates that multimodal information is helpful in identifying reasoning errors.
+In addition, compared with personality-based rewriting, the variant trained with vanilla rewritten dialogues without explicit personality constraints exhibits a clear performance drop.
+A plausible explanation is that LLM-based rewriting tends to reflect the model’s inherent stylistic preferences, which may alter the distribution of affective strategies and reduce consistency with the intended psychological framework.